akacma/fastapi_xkcd/README.md

-# fastapi_comics
+# Comics API

-An application built with FastAPI using XKCD API
+An application built with FastAPI which returns data about comics made available by XKCD API

 ## Features